 The second youngest of the Compson children and the narrator of the novel’s third chapter.
 Jason is mean-spirited, petty, and very cynical.

 The youngest of the Compson children and narrator of the novel’s first chapter.
-Born Maury Compson, his name is changed to Benjamin in
+Born Maury Compson, his name is changed to Benjamin in 1900, when he is discovered to be intellectually disabled.

 Caddy’s illegitimate daughter, who is raised by the Compsons after Caddy’s divorce.
 A rebellious, promiscuous, and miserably unhappy girl, Miss Quentin eventually steals money from Jason and leaves town with a member of a traveling minstrel show.